-Jason Green enters his third year as an assistant soccer coach at the University of Colorado soccer team.
+Jason Green enters his fourth year as an assistant soccer coach at the University of Colorado soccer team.
 He was promoted to associate head coach in August 2015.
 Green serves as the Buffaloes’ goalkeeper director.

 “Because of Jason’s complete understanding of the game, he brings a refreshing perspective to goalkeeping,” Brunner said.
 “Too many coaches these days focus on just the technique of our position and end up losing sight of the bigger picture – keeping the ball out of the net.
 While those coaches end up criticizing your every move, Jason uniquely understands that with repetition and feedback I'll make the most progress.
 He offers advice based off his knowledge of field player behavior combined with goalkeeper technique, which together elevate my understanding of the position and help me to perform my best on game day.”

 Prior to joining the Buffs, he was an assistant for Danny Sanchez at the University of Wyoming.
 In Green’s four year tenure at Wyoming, the Cowgirls were 36-34-11.
 He helped coach 18 Academic All-Mountain West Conference and nine Conference Scholars.
 In 2011, he helped coach the Cowgirls to a school record 12 wins and the program's first ever spot in the MWC Tournament championship game.